ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 **Faculty of Science Student Services:**
 ​The [Faculty of Science Student Services](https://www.ualberta.ca/en/science/student-services/index.html) office is located on the main floor of the Centennial Centre for Interdisciplinary Sciences (CCIS).
 This office can assist with the planning of [Your Academics](https://www.ualberta.ca/en/science/student-services/your_academics/index.html), and provide information related to [Student Life & Engagement](https://www.ualberta.ca/en/science/student-services/student-life-engagement/index.html), [Internship and Careers](https://www.ualberta.ca/en/science/student-services/internship-careers/index.html), and [Study Abroad](https://www.ualberta.ca/en/science/student-services/study-abroad/index.html) opportunities.
 Please visit [Advising](https://www.ualberta.ca/en/science/student-services/your-academics/advising.html) for more information about what Faculty Academic Advisors can assist you with.

+**Student Services Directory:**
+The [Student Services Directory](https://www.ualberta.ca/en/services/student-service-directory/index.html) helps U of A students find and access support quickly and effectively, bringing together a catalogue of student services from across the university in one convenient location.

 **Academic Success Centre:**
 The [Academic Success Centre](https://www.ualberta.ca/en/current-students/academic-success-centre/index.html) provides professional academic support to help students strengthen their academic skills and achieve their academic goals.
 Individual advising, appointments, and group workshops are available year round in the areas of Accessibility, Communication, Learning, and Writing Resources.
 Modest fees may apply for some services.

+**Writing and Learning Centre:**
+Get support when and where you need it.
+The centre, located in 2-10 Cameron Library, offers both in-person and virtual supports for undergraduate and graduate students.
+Strengthen your academic skills by attending a workshop or booking a one-on-one appointment.
+Their [website](https://uab.ca/wl) provides more information about drop-in appointments, writing groups, Canvas modules and special programming to find what works best for you.
+Workshops and appointments are free for current U of A students.

 **Feeling Stressed, Anxious, or Upset?**
 It's normal for us to have different mental health experiences throughout the year.
 Know that there are people who want to help.
 You can reach out to your friends and access a variety of supports available on and off campus at the [Need Help Now](https://www.ualberta.ca/current-students/need-help-now.html) webpage or by calling the 24-hour Distress Line: 780-482-4357 (HELP).